MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 10. For **Quantity**  select 1.

-11. In the **Search for new numbers** section, you can use one of the following approach to find new numbers:
+11. In the **Search for new numbers** section, you can use one of the following approaches to find new numbers:

 	* Search by city name